Written by Dr. Isabella Cruz, PhD, LCSW • Last updated: April 15, 2026

 The California Association of Veterans Service Agencies (CAVSA)

-Headquartered in Sacramento, CAVSA is a partnership between six veteran-focused organizations across California.
-Their employment and training program is focused on serving veterans who have found the transition to civilian life difficult.
+CAVSA is a Sacramento-based partnership between six veteran-focused organizations across California.
+Their employment and training program is built for veterans who’ve found the transition to civilian life difficult — exactly the population that social work draws from and serves.

 Troops to College

-This program, hosted by California State University, prepares veterans to succeed in the classroom.
-A combat veteran VA counselor teaches classes about topics like managing combat-related stress, adjusting to college social life, and how to succeed academically.
+Hosted by California State University, this program prepares veterans for the academic environment.
+A combat veteran VA counselor teaches courses covering combat-related stress management, college social adjustment, and academic success strategies.

 Centers of Excellence for Veteran Student Success (CEVSS)

-The US Department of Education gives grants to colleges and universities so they can dedicate resources to improving the student veteran experience.
-Institutions that receive CEVSS funding are required to establish support teams responsible for helping veterans with admissions, financial aid, academic advising, and other areas of the college experience.
+The US Department of Education funds colleges and universities to build dedicated veteran support teams covering admissions, financial aid, academic advising, and student life.
 Many California State Universities and California Community Colleges participate in this program.

 Wounded Warrior Project